 • Pension credit

-Other actions councils can take to chase unpaid council tax
+Other actions councils can take to recover unpaid council tax

-The local authority can take further action if you do not pay your council tax debts.
-They can:
+There are less common actions your council can take if you do not pay your council tax debts, such as:

-• Use a charging order to secure the debt to your home if you owe more than £1,000
+• Using a charging order to secure the debt to your home if you owe more than £1,000

-• Make you bankrupt if you owe more than £5,000 in England and Wales
+• Making you bankrupt if you owe more than £5,000 in England and Wales

-• Send you to prison for up to three months (if you live in England).
+• Sending you to prison for up to three months, if you live in England.
 This is rare, and only used if you refuse to pay

 The local authority cannot send you to prison if any other methods can be used.